-Can we leverage lots of support systems and teams for this product if we need assistance?
+Q. Can we leverage Loffler's support systems and teams for this product if we need assistance?

 Absolutely.
 Corey and I are really well versed in this technology.
-We understand how it works, not to mention we've got really strong backend as it relates to anything.
+We understand how it works, not to mention we've got really strong back end support as it relates to anything IT.
 We've got great knowledge as it relates to printing as well for barcode or badge printing.
 So whether that's desktop support or support with the software, we have deep knowledge and capabilities to help you out.

-Do you have a range of device choices for kiosks and would it be best to schedule a personalized followup meeting?
+Q. Do you have a range of device choices for kiosks and would it be best to schedule a personalized follow-up meeting?

 Yes, we really recommend that those personalized meetings happen.
 We're really not just selling these devices to anybody and everybody.
 It's really about understanding the operational needs to make sure that the device that we present meets your operational requirements.

-How did the kiosks alert that you have a high temperature?
+Q. How do the kiosks alert you of a high temperature?
 Is it a sound or an alarm?

-The episode on the kiosks is both a sound and/or a bell.
-It's an LED indicator that's either red or green, green obviously being go and red being stop.
-On the walk-through mass temperature solutions, those can be tied to those same types of devices, it just depends on what your needs are, and what we would build into the end of the recommendation.
+Yes.
+On the kiosks it is both a sound or a bell and it's an LED indicator that's either red or green.
+Green obviously being go and red being stop.
+On the walk-through mass temperature solutions, those can be tied to those same types of devices, it just depends on what your needs are, and what we would build into the recommendation.

 Notification can happen via email or text message.
-The kiosk can be set to take a snapshot, and send that in an email so you would know who was alerted or identified on the temperature threshold on the mass screening solution.
-Again, you're going to have a person there that's watching that screen in that environment.
+The kiosk can be set to take a snapshot, and send that in an email so you would know who was alerted or identified.
+On the above temperature threshold on the mass screening solution, you're going to have a person there that's watching that screen in that environment.
 So they're going to know exactly which person it is because that's in a live running environment.